 - Darth Ruin leaves the Jedi, starting the order again and begins the New Sith Wars.

 - At the battle of Ruusan, the Jedi were shoving lightsabers into the hands of small children and sending them to slaughter.
 They also deemed the native "Bouncers" as too dangerous to keep alive because of the thought bomb.
-Well, one of those Force Sentitive kids sees her Bouncer friend killed by Jedi right before her horrified eyes.
+Well, one of those Force Sensitive kids sees her Bouncer friend killed by Jedi right before her horrified eyes.
 Congratulations!
 They just created Darth Zannah!
 Thus, the sole survivor of the Sith Order has the apprentice he needs to rebuild from scratch.

-- And finally, with Luke Skywalker having destroyed both master and apprentice of the Sith, you'd think it's over no?
+- And then, with Luke Skywalker having destroyed both master and apprentice of the Sith, you'd think it's over, right?
 Well...
-No. We have a Jedi Purge Survivor that starts a Sith order that would rise to power 100 years later.
+No. There's a Jedi Purge Survivor that starts a Sith order that would rise to power 100 years later.
 And Jedi from Skywalker's new Jedi Order jumping ship (one in particular who is even related to him!)
 Luke has angst about this trope, wondering if he's not training Jedi the right way, but he does try hard; most villains he trained went bad entirely on their own, after they left him.
 However, there was Brakiss, who was an Imperial spy who was Becoming the Mask and really starting to trust Luke.
-Luke trusted him too and thought he'd completely make a Face Heel Turn, and put him through a test of his spirit just like he'd do to any of his other students... and it was too much for Brakiss to take.
+Luke trusted him too and thought he'd completely make a Face–Heel Turn, and put him through a test of his spirit just like he'd do to any of his other students... and it was too much for Brakiss to take.

 - Very much the case in Animorphs with David, the Sixth Ranger turned Sixth Ranger Traitor.
 Though introduced from the start as a kid with a bit of an attitude, he at first tries fitting into the team and making the best of things.
 It's not until he's given the cold shoulder by everyone, forced to sleep in a cold barn and threatened with death by Jake that he decides to betray the team.
 At that point it's hard to blame him.